tbadams45/tbadams45.github.io/_posts/2016-07-01-speech-in-proverbs.md

 - There's a reward for speech - if bad, then bad; if good, then good.
 - Speech is flat out *powerful*.
 It has the ability to create both great harm and great good.

-Below are a bunch of scriptures down that give a sense of these main topics.
+Below are a bunch of scriptures that give a sense of these main topics.
 There are a lot, but it's helpful for me to type them out to remember them.
 Any emphasis is mine.

 ## Speech and the Heart
 See also Mark 7:20-23, Luke 6:45-45 for Jesus' take on this topic.